Search

 Search engines understand this and do not solely rely on domain age but instead analyze the overall quality, relevance, and user satisfaction signals of the website’s current iteration

-Dwell time refers to the amount of time a user spends on a webpage after clicking on a search result before returning to the search results page.
+Dwell time is the amount of time a user spends on a webpage after clicking on a search result before returning to the search results page.
 It is a metric that measures the engagement and satisfaction of users with the content they find.

 3 reasons in favor of Dwell Time being an SEO ranking factor

 Dwell time is considered by some as an indicator of user engagement and satisfaction.
-If users spend a significant amount of time on a page, it suggests that the content is relevant, valuable, and meets their needs.
+If users spend a significant amount of time on a page, it suggests that the content is relevant and meets their needs.

-Search engines, like Google, aim to deliver the most relevant and useful content to users, so considering dwell time can be seen as a way to gauge content quality.
+The mission os search engines, like Google, is to deliver the most relevant and useful content to users, so considering dwell time can be seen as a way to gauge content quality.

 Websites that keep users engaged and provide a positive experience tend to have longer dwell times.
-If a website offers valuable and engaging content, users are more likely to stay on the page, read the content thoroughly, and potentially explore other pages.
+If a website offers valuable and engaging content, users are more likely to stay on the page, read the content more thoroughly, and potentially explore other pages aswell.

 Considering dwell time as a ranking factor can encourage website owners to focus on improving user experience, resulting in better overall satisfaction and longer session durations.